jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 ### Analysis

 With our AST, we can efficiently perform any analysis of the program that we wish.
-This can involve resolving variables (working out which variable uses relate to which definitions), type checking, and much more.
-The information gained here can be used in future stages, including optimisations and code generation.
+This often involves checking correctness (e.g. type checking, making sure a variable exists in scope, etc.), and gathering information for future stages.
+This information can be essential in performing optimisations and code generation.
+For example, if the language is statically typed, the code generated will be dependent on the types of the variables used.
+Therefore, we need to work out the type of each variable to be able to generate the correct code.

 ### Optimisations

 A good compiler will also perform optimisations to the code that can help it run faster or with less memory usage.
 Naive code generation does not always produce optimal code.
 Using the information gained from prior analysis of the code, it can sometimes be made more efficient.
 For example, the code can sometimes be reordered to achieve better cache utilisation, without changing the result of the code.
 For more information, [Crafting Interpreters](https://craftinginterpreters.com/) briefly touches on optimisations, and [Engineering a Compiler](https://www.r-5.org/files/books/computers/compilers/writing/Keith_Cooper_Linda_Torczon-Engineering_a_Compiler-EN.pdf) is often recommended for getting started with compiler optimisations.
-There is also a [Wikipedia article](https://en.wikipedia.org/wiki/Optimizing_compiler#Loop_optimizations).
+There is also a [Wikipedia article](https://en.wikipedia.org/wiki/Optimizing_compiler) for a theoretical overview.

 ### Code Generation

 Once we have analysed our AST, we can start converting it to a form that our computer can understand.
 As mentioned before, we have three methods of doing this.
 Let's look at each one in more detail.

 #### Compiling